About the Journal of Financial Reporting

 The long-term goal is to publish themed issues as pressing topics and contributors are identified.

-The inaugural themed issue “Defining our Content” will be published early Spring 2016.
+The inaugural themed issue “Defining our Content” was published in 2016.

 JFR provides an outlet for research that fills two perceived gaps in the current journals: